-The School boasts an impressive list of funders and clients covering UK and EU government, research funding councils and industry.
+The School has an excellent reputation for the quality of its research.
+Designed to meet the current and anticipate future needs of the built environment.
+It boasts an impressive list of funders and clients covering UK and EU government, research funding councils and industry.
 Links with universities worldwide provide exciting opportunities for collaborative research, exchanges and overseas study.
 Staff engage in a continuous stream of interdisciplinary cutting-edge research and scholarly activities designed to meet the current and anticipate future needs of the built environment.

 These comprise substantial research arms of the Oxford Institute for Sustainable Development (OISD), which was founded in 2004, and forms the largest academic research institute in the UK dedicated to research on sustainable development in the built environment.
 This gives us the ability to quickly assemble transdisciplinary research teams to tackle the major challenges affecting the built environment - such as climate change, resilience, energy efficiency, resource scarcity, infrastructure, investment, and productivity.